joshmiao1065/Volleyball_Open_Gym_Bot/README.md

 Automated bot that monitors NY Urban's Beacon/Fri volleyball open play slots and notifies you when Advanced Intermediate slots become available.

+You easily configure the configure.json for another link or website.

 ## Features

 - Monitors Beacon/Fri tab every 10 minutes